securebio/nao-read-sizer/README.md

 **Warning**: This will regenerate SIZ files for ALL FASTQ pairs in the delivery, overwriting any existing SIZ files in the output directory.
 Use with caution.

-**Note**: This is an interim solution.
-Future versions may include validation of existing SIZ files to automatically detect and reprocess only corrupted or incomplete files.

 ### High performance profile

 The default profile requires just modest resources (4 CPUs, 6GB memory) for each `SIZER` process.
 If you're SIZering more than a few thousand read pairs, you probably want to run with the `high_perf` profile, which increases the requirement to 64 CPUs and 120GB memory.